Autonomous Communities of Spain

-The Principality of Asturias, it is also one of the fifty provinces of Spain.
-Capital is the city of Oviedo (Uviéu), largest city and is the seaport Gijón (Xixón).
-Asturias is bordered in east by Cantabria.
+The Principality of Asturias is a region in northern Spain bordering the Bay of Biscay; it is also one of the country's fifty provinces.
+The capital is Oviedo (Uviéu); the largest city is the port city of Gijón (Xixón).
+Asturias is bordered in the east by Cantabria.

-Cantabria, a historical community and a province of Spain.
-Cantabria is a mountainous region with a coastline at the Bay of Biscay, its capital is Santander.
-About 30 km west of the capital there is the Cave of Altamira, with Paleolithic cave art, today a UNESCO World Heritage Site .
-Actually there are seventeen decorated caves of the Paleolithic age.
+Cantabria is a historical community and a province of Spain.
+The province offers a mountainous landscape with a coastline at the Bay of Biscay; its capital is Santander.
+About 30 km west of the capital, there is the Cave of Altamira, with Paleolithic cave art, today a UNESCO World Heritage Site

-Basque Country, it includes the Basque provinces of Álava, Biscay and Gipuzkoa.
-Currently the Basque Country has no official capital, the headquarters of the Basque Government is in Vitoria-Gasteiz.
-Largest city is Bilbao, an industrial port city with roughly 1 million inhabitants.
-Province capitals are San Sebastián (Gipuzkoa), Bilbao (Biscay) and Vitoria-Gasteiz (Álava).
+The Basque Country includes the Basque provinces of Álava, Biscay, and Gipuzkoa.
+Currently, the Basque Country has no official capital, the headquarters of the Basque Government is in Vitoria-Gasteiz.
+The largest city is Bilbao, an industrial port city with roughly 1 million inhabitants.
+Province capitals are San Sebastián (Gipuzkoa), Bilbao (Biscay), and Vitoria-Gasteiz (Álava).

 East of the Basque Country and La Rioja lies Navarre.